photo-4-1e0851cb2c0659f87b5bbfa9edf43244.jpg

 • Ventilation systems – in modern buildings, they ensure heat recovery and at the same time clean both incoming and outgoing air.

-• It is recommended to change filters at least twice a year - in spring and autumn.
+• Change filters at least twice a year - ideally in spring and autumn.

-• The frequency of filter replacement depends on the air pollution in the area and the intensity of the ventilation system.
+• Replacement frequency depends on local air pollution and ventilation intensity.

-• In cities, it is necessary to choose high-class filters (ePM1), in rural areas, lower-class filters may be sufficient.
+• In cities, choose high-class filters (ePM1).
+In rural areas, lower-class filters may suffice.

 Clean air indoors determines good well-being, reduces the risk of allergies, respiratory diseases, and cardiovascular disorders.
 A properly selected ventilation system and filters are an investment in health and quality of life.

-We all hear about the increased amount of particulate matter in the air, but not everyone thinks about how many pollutants are hidden in the air we breathe every day.
-Air quality is affected not only by outdoor pollution, but also by pollutants indoors, where we spend about 90% of our time.
+We all hear about the increased amount of particulate matter in the air, but not everyone thinks about how many pollutants are hidden indoors, where we spend about 90% of our time.
 According to the World Health Organization (WHO), improving air quality can significantly contribute to better health and a longer life.

 • Pollen – causes allergies and asthma exacerbations, especially in spring and summer.